hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

   [...]

-.. note:: :index:`cat` only makes sense for short files or for e.g. combining several files into one.
+.. note:: The command :index:`cat` only makes sense for short files or for e.g. combining several files into one.
 See the redirection examples later.

 less - View and navigate files